Saujanya0910/services-status-page/backend/README.md

-# Backend for Services Status Page
+# Backend for StatusPage application

-This directory contains the backend application for the Services Status Page project.
+This directory contains the backend application for the StatusPage application.

 ## Technologies Used

 - **Express**: A minimal and flexible Node.js web application framework.
-- **Sequelize**: A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite, and Microsoft SQL Server.
+- **Sequelize**: A promise-based Node.js ORM coupled with MySQL.
-- **MySQL**: A relational database management system.
+- **MySQL**: A relational database management system - hosted on AWS RDS
-- **Redis**: An in-memory data structure store, used as a database, cache, and message broker.
 - **Auth0**: Authentication and authorization as a service.
 - **Zod**: A TypeScript-first schema declaration and validation library.
+- **Socket.io**: Real-time, bidirectional, and event-based communication.
 - **dotenv**: A module that loads environment variables from a `.env` file into `process.env`.

 ## Project Structure